 Mesothelioma does not just affect those who worked in shipyards, factories or other locations known for containing asbestos fibers.
 Every year, more reports of mesothelioma in spouses, children and siblings of those who worked or are working near asbestos appear all over the world.
 Those working in these high-risk industries unknowingly brought these toxic fibers home with them on their clothes.
 Then, friends and family members breathed in these particles.
 As a result of this secondhand asbestos exposure, many of these people develop the symptoms of mesothelioma later in life.

 Our Washington DC asbestos attorneys have witnessed how secondhand exposure can affect entire families.
 Even before federal asbestos regulations took effect, many companies knew of the dangers of asbestos exposure.
 However, most of these businesses took no action to protect workers and their families.
-In the past, we have obtained millions of dollars for victims of these negligent companies in Washington, D.C., Maryland and Virginia.
+In the past, we have obtained millions of dollars for victims of these negligent companies in Washington, D.C.
 No amount of money can possibly make up for a mesothelioma diagnosis due to a negligent corporation.
 But obtaining compensation can ease your financial burdens and help pave the way for a better quality of life.

 Could I Have Experienced Secondhand Asbestos Exposure?